0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 First thing that we can find is 'note' in /home/jboss, from which we learn a password:

-> jboss:likeaboss

 Then, let's use `history` to find what commands were executed

 > echo "I see you peeping!
 You're on the right lines..."

 Interesting.
 Let's `cat /home/jboss/.bash_history`.
-We will find another flag there:
+We will find another flag there.

-> THM{50c10ad46b5793704601ecdad865eb06}

 ---